Being a mom isn’t easy, but it’s especially difficult right now when we are in the middle of a pandemic due to Covid-19.

 You “give” yourself a lot of thoughts about what you should be and need to be doing.

-In the literal sense, you are being given school work for your kids right now and other activities and ideas to keep them busy.
-All these pressures and expectations we have take a toll on our mental and emotional health causing you to feel stressed out.
+All these pressures and expectations you put on yourself take a toll on your mental and emotional health causing you to feel stressed out.

 Alright, enough talking about stress and overwhelm, I’m sure you just want to know how to make it go away!
 And just so I’m honest with you, stress and overwhelm will never go away completely.
 They are a normal part of life – if you are engaging in your life.
 But let me share with you some ways to make the stress and overwhelm a little less dominant.